pantherman594/ps-grader/README.md

 ## Usage

-Run `python3 Grader.py <problem set number> "[additional filters]"`
+Run `python3 Grader.py <problem set number> [additional filters]`

 The search string is, by default, `ps{num}-`

-Additional filters is a regex string that is appended to the search string.
+Additional filters is an optional regex string that is appended to the search string.

 ## Graders